openwrt/packages/net/shadowsocks-libev/README.md

 	 socks5                                     ss              plain
 	--------> tcp:local_address:local_port ----> ss server -------> dest

 `ss-redir`.
 The REDIRECT and TPROXY part are to be provided by `ss-rules` script.
-REDIRECT only works for tcp traffic (see also darkk/redsocks).
-TPROXY is used to proxy udp messages, but it's only available in the PREROUTING chain and as such cannot proxy local out traffic.
+REDIRECT is for tcp traffic (`SO_ORIGINAL_DST` only supports TCP).
+TPROXY is for udp messages, but it's only available in the PREROUTING chain and as such cannot proxy local out traffic.

 	  plain             plain                                 ss              plain
 	---------> REDIRECT ------> tcp:local_address:local_port ----> ss server -----> original dest